omeriko9/fibromatic/README.md

 ## Overview

+Arduino
-Arduino - connected to the robotic arm (3 servos) and to the RPi's UART.
+*Note: the Arduino (ATMEGA328P) is part of the Robotic Arm kit* connected to the 3 servos and to the RPi's UART.
 Pinout:
 9 - Servo1
 6 - Servo2